 As it is illustrated in figure below, shared values represent the core of IKEA McKinsey 7S framework.
 This is because shared values guide employee behaviour with effects on their performance and ultimately on the bottom line for the business.

-Strategy.
 IKEA business strategy is based on the IKEA Concept, which is built upon the combination of function, quality, design and value – always with sustainability in mind.
-Moreover, IKEA business strategy involves offering increasing variety of products for the lowest prices.
-Regular engagement in new market development constitutes another important pillar of IKEA’s strategy.
+Moreover, The Swedish furniture chain offers cost advantage value for customers.
+Accordingly, IKEA business strategy involves offering increasing variety of products for the lowest prices.
+Regular engagement in new market development and benefiting from strategic alliances constitute additional pillars of IKEA business strategy.

 IKEA Group Report contains a full analysis of IKEA McKinsey 7S Model.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces and Value Chain analysis on IKEA.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Ansoff Matrix and Value Chain analysis on IKEA.
 Moreover, the report contains analyses of IKEA leadership, business strategy organizational structure and organizational culture.
-The report also comprises discussions of IKEA marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.